Veil-Project/veil-project.github.io/en/drafts/2020-02-19-Lite-Wallet-Preview.md

 Initially, the Lite Wallet will be bundled with the core "veild" daemon software, that provides all of the underlying blockchain and network functionality.
 The wallet will allow the user to conveniently start and stop the veild daemon, as well as upgrade it whenever there's a new version of the core software available.

-Future versions of the Lite Wallet, however, including the mobile wallet, will be able to avoid running a local daemon altogether (and avoid downloading the associated full blockchain), by connecting to remote Veil backend nodes, that will be known as "Veil Link Servers".
-Users will be able to choose to run their own Link Servers, or connect to any operated by the Veil network itself.
+The overhead of running a local daemon and downloading the full Veil blockchain will be phased out in future versions, where the Lite Wallet will allow for connecting to, and integrating with, a network of remote Veil backend nodes, known as "Veil Link Servers"

 # Design

 The fundamental priority of the Veil Lite Wallet is **user friendliness**.
-If you have to read a user's manual, we've failed in our objectives! :-) This priority means saying "No" to a lot of features, settings, and options, but we believe the "It just works" experience of the day to day use will, for the large majority of users, prove delightful.
+If you have to read a user's manual, we've failed in our objectives! :-)

+Prioritizing the user experience means saying "no" to a lot of features, settings, and options, but we believe the "It just works" experience of day-to-day use will prove delightful.
+In the words of Steve Jobs, "[Focus is about saying no!][2]" Prioritizing user experience also involves intense effort to remove every point of friction in the use of the product.

-Here are some example:
+Here are some examples:

-1. The wallet will not provide an encryption "option".
-Rather, it'll require you to encrypt and create a password on first launch, thereby ensuring adequate privacy hygiene   automatically, for everyone.
+1. Rather than manually requiring its discovery, the wallet will automatically ensure privacy and security for everyone on startup, prompting you for a password and automatically encrypting your data in a simple manner.

 2. The wallet will provide some fun and useful visual analytics, such as graphs of staking rewards over time.
 At a glance, you'll feel good about earning Veil while helping to secure the network!